nagydani/seedling/seed/README.md

 ### Compilation

-In addition to their *interpeter mode behavior* described above, words in Seed have a *compiler mode behavior*: a computation that receives a reference to their interpreter mode behavior as its argument on the stack when compiling *quotations* or *colon definitions*.
+In addition to their *interpeter mode behavior* described above, words in Seed have a *compile mode behavior*: a computation that receives a reference to their interpret mode behavior as its argument on the stack when compiling *quotations* or *colon definitions*.

 Quotations are computations that are built as a sequence of other computations.
 Colon definitions are named quotations that can be later referenced by their names.

-The default compiler mode behavior is to compile a call to the interpreter mode behavior and succeed.
+The default compile mode behavior is to compile a call to the interpret mode behavior and succeed.
 Compiler mode behaviors that fail cause the end of the compilation.

 ### Vocabularies

+Seed can handle multiple vocabularies (namespaces).
+It is searching for words in the *context vocabulary* and adds new definitions to the *current vocabulary*.
+In the beginning, both the context and the current vocabulary is the initial vocabulary named `seed`.
+Each new word added to it is immediately usable.

+A newly created vocabulary already contains all the words from the current vocabulary at the time of creation.
+The word making the newly created vocabulary context (which is the name of the vocabulary) is added to the *parent vocabulary*, but is not part of the new vocabulary.

 ## Word Reference